sharyar1996/Technify_ECommerce_Store/README.md

    <li>Object Oriented Programming (OOP concepts) </li>
    <li>Maven</li>
  </ul>

+  <h2> DOCUMENTATION </h2>
+ <p> For complete documentation of the project and all of its APIs , I used OpenAPI documentation(previously SWAGGER).
+ You have to download the source code , run the project and then visit :</p>
+ <p><a href = "http://localhost:9090/swagger-ui/index.html"> Technify Project Documentation</p>
  <h2>FUTURE UPDATES</h2>
  <p>In the near future , I will add complete secure payment options for this project and integrate GPS based location &
  shipment services.</p>